RianQuenlin/Dont-Share-Nazi-Bullshit/README.md

 >"I'm drawing attention so people can report it!"

-Would you draw attention to a revenge porn site by linking to it?

-Would you draw attention to a drug dealer by posting his address on Facebook?

-Would you draw attention to child pornography by telling people where to find it?

-No you wouldn't.
-One **private** report to the mods will suffice.
+You don't draw public attention to drug dealers, child pornography, or revenge porn sites.
+You report those to the authorities.
+One *private* report to the mods will suffice.
 If it is not removed, escalate to the admin of the platform directly.
-If it's still not removed, you might be on a Nazi website.
+If it's still not removed, you just might be on a Nazi website.

 If you feel that lives are in danger from extremist action, all law enforcement agencies have a tip line that can be used to inform them.